Rapture, Blister, Burn

 March 3, 4, 5, 10, 11, 12, 17, 18, 19

 Welcome to the darkly comic world of Shel Silverstein, a world where nothing is as it seems and where the most innocent conversation can turn menacing in an instant.
-The ten imaginative plays in this collection range widely in content, but the style is unmistakable.
-This production is not for children - adults only.
+The nine imaginative playlets in this collection range widely in content, but the style is unmistakable.
+Perhaps best know for his works for children, this production is strictly for adults only!

 Written by Harold Pinter